 You can also presort by separating your mail by zip code, delivering bundled items directly to postal distribution centers, or combining multiple mailings into single pallets.
 There are many different ways to save money by sorting your mail.
 It may be worthwhile to use a mailing service, like Conquest Graphics’ in house mailing center, where they know the best ways to optimize your mail and how to get the best discounts and can even provide mailing fulfillment, so you don’t have to worry about any of the heavy lifting.

 Allow Direct Mail Recipients To Unsubscribe

 Even though you want your direct mail to connect with customers, you don’t want to waste resources trying to reach people who are absolutely not interested.
-Sending repeat mailings to residents who will throw them in the trash is a waste of your money.
+Sending repeat mail advertising pieces to residents who will throw them in the trash is a waste of your money.
 Although multi-drop campaigns generate greater success for new audiences, some companies send out two mailings–for instance, a full catalog to frequent shoppers and a postcard to less-frequent shoppers.

 When you allow recipients to unsubscribe, you’re basically letting them fine-tune your list for you.
 It’s not good for you or the recipient if they’re not interested in your mail but they’re getting it anyway.
 The money you save on unsubscribes can even be used to target a new audience who is interested.